 In 2006, around 300 Hindu pilgrims from India made their way to the Shivratri festival at the temple site, marking a brief annual tradition for some Indian visitors.
 However, these visits ceased after the 2008 Mumbai attacks.
 In 2010, a significant congregation of 2,000 Pakistani Hindus continued the practice of celebrating Shivratri at the temple, and in 2011, pilgrims from as far as Karachi also made the journey to participate in the festivities.

 A Hindu couple’s wedding was organized during the Shivratri festival of that year for the Khyber Pakhtunkhwa province couple whose families had lost much of their property during the 2010 Pakistani floods.

-Katas Raj temples are considered to be the second most sacred place in the historic Punjab region, after the Jwalamukhi temple in modern Himachal Pradesh.
+Katas Raj temples are considered to be the second most sacred place for Hindus in the historic Punjab region, after the Jwalamukhi temple in modern Himachal Pradesh.

 Katas Raj Pond

-The temples found their sanctity in the myth that after the death of his wife Sati, the Hindu god Shiva wandered aimlessly, while some of his tears were collected in two pools, one of which was a pool where temples were located at Katas Raj, while some of the tears were collected in two pools. one is in Pushkar, near the famous Suf pilgrimage of Ajmer.
+The temples found their sanctity in the myth that after the death of his wife Sati, the Hindu god Shiva wandered aimlessly, while some of his tears were collected in two pools, one of which was a pool where temples were located at Katas Raj, while some of the tears were collected in two pools.
+One is in Pushkar, near the famous Sufi pilgrimage of Ajmer.

 Another version of the legend tells of two lakes in Katasraj and Nainital.
-Another version of Shiva mythology involves the death of Shiva horse Katas instead of his partner Sati.
+Another version of Shiva mythology involves the death of Shiva’s horse Katas instead of his partner Sati.